 When do the 2026 Winter Olympics start?

 The games run from February 6 to 22, 2026.
-Curling begins on February 4, two days before the opening ceremony at San Siro Stadium in Milan.
+Curling began on February 4, two days before the opening ceremony at San Siro Stadium in Milan.

 Are NHL players playing in 2026 Olympic hockey?